lerna/lerna/FAQ.md

 _This document is a work in progress._

+## How does `lerna bootstrap` work?
+What does it do?

+`lerna bootstrap` is a three-step process.
+For each package in the monorepo:

+1. Modify `package.json`, removing dependencies to other packages from the same monorepo.
+The original `package.json` is temporarily backed up as `package.json.lerna_backup`.
+2. Run `npm install`, and restore the original `package.json` afterwards.
+3. For each dependency removed from `package.json` in step 1, add a link inside `node_modules` to its directory.

+This process means that `npm install` won't work inside individual package directories, if they depend on any other local packages.
+In order to troubleshoot the `npm install` step for any reason, you would have to manually remove local packages from `package.json` first, then run `npm install`.
+(This would remove any links added in step 3, meaning that `npx lerna bootstrap` is still necessary to make the project functional.)

 ## How do I add a package to my Lerna repository?

 For any packages that you add to your Lerna repository, instead of running